AnnaAMonaco/mini-tutorials/basic-ChIP-analysis.md

                to specify years, weeks, days, hours and minutes Defaults to minutes if no suffix is set.
 ```
 It is **very important** to set `-memory`, `--tmpdir`, and `-t` so that your job does not get killed after 15 minutes, or almost instantly for heavy duty computing (like most aligning).
-Unforutnately, until you get familiar with your sequencing depth, genome size, and tool it is very much a guessing game, so err on the side of larger and longer.
+Unfortunately, until you get familiar with your sequencing depth, genome size, and tool it is very much a guessing game, so err on the side of larger and longer.
 But don't exaggerate or IT will hate you.

 ```
 Job grouping: